Historically Black Colleges and Universities Grant Program

 Administrative Funding Requirements

-- The grant period is generally 2 to 3 years with project start not projected until after fall 2018.
+- The grant period is generally 2 to 3 years.

 - Administrative costs, both direct and pursuant to a current Federally-approved Indirect Cost Rate may be no more than 25% of the total of both the grant and any non-Federal match.
 The National Historic Preservation Act (54 USC 302902(d)) stipulates this limit.
 You must include your Federally-approved Indirect Cost Rate Agreement or a letter indicating that your organization has never had a negotiated indirect cost rate and will be using the 10% de minimis rate as specified in 2 CFR 200.